NicolaeAlexandruPanait/NicolaeAlexandruPanait.github.io/index.md

 ### Observations

 There are other options out there that can help the developers such as Power automate connectors.
 However the Dynamics connectors are premium.
+So this will be subject to additional licensing.
+Also it can take some time to set it up and the its execution feels a bit like breaking the testing flow.

 There is also the option to *Edit and resend the request* in the Mozilla Firefox.
 Thanks to this feature i was able to work out that the "Origin" header needs to be added to the Postman call.